| |

 routine of back exercises designed to teach strengthening and

-flexibility in a pain-free range.
+flexibility in a pain free range.
 This helps achieve efficient movement

 safe postures, and functional strength and coordination that promotes